 5 to 10 years.

-There you have it, 9 highly backed up and legitimate reasons the fight of LED vs Metal Halide is no longer a fight.
+There you have it, 9 backed up and legitimate reasons the fight of LED vs Metal Halide is no longer a fight.
 LED is a clear winner in every aspect of a light.
-We think of it as the perfect HID Replacement.
+It as the perfect HID Replacement.

 How many LED watts does it take to replace a 1000 watt metal halide?